zoharsan/RetailAnalytics/README.md

 ## Data set

-The Online Retail data set is available to download on the [UCI Machine Learning Repository] (https://archive.ics.uci.edu/ml/datasets/Online+Retail)
+The original Online Retail data set is available to download on the [UCI Machine Learning Repository] (https://archive.ics.uci.edu/ml/datasets/Online+Retail).
+It has been converted using Microsoft Excel to a tab delimited file available for convenience in the current repository as [OnlineRetail.txt.zip] (https://github.com/zoharsan/RetailAnalytics/blob/master/OnlineRetail.txt.zip).